-Advent Calendar Chain provides a nice timeline for the Christmas holiday.
+An Advent Paper Chain provides a nice timeline for the Christmas holiday.
 Montessori used timelines to help children understand the concept time.
 Time has a present, past and future.
 Advent helps teach this in a fun and exciting way.

-Instead of making an advent calendar, this has printouts for paper chains counting down the days for Christmas.
+Instead of making an advent calendar, printout paper chains for counting down the days for Christmas or any holiday.
 Use a small glue stick and scissors for hours of cutting, pasting and counting fun!

 Montessori Alphabet Cooking with Kids is a great way to introduce kitchen practical lifes skills.
 It is a fun way to learn the sounds of the alphabet too!